imiller82/shilu-utilities/README.md

 Search for terms (including regex) in the Ming shilu

-Takes arguments on the command line as follows: first argument: search term - if not provided, promted on command line second argument: output filename - if not provided, defaults to "output.csv" third argument: input file directory path - if not provided, defaults to "./shilu/"
+Takes arguments on the command line as follows:

+  first argument: search term - if not provided, promted on command line

+  second argument: output filename - if not provided, defaults to "output.csv"

+  third argument: input file directory path - if not provided, defaults to "./shilu/"

  -Note: Minimal error checking on command line input.

 Outputs (to .csv):

  term (as found in text)

  line

  volume title

  volume number

- line in volume (not counting whitespace) - intended to help users of print volumes locate the entry line in file (counting whitespace) - intended to help users of this digital copy locate the entr reignYear/lunarMonth ganzhiDay year (Gregorian calendar) filename
+ line in volume (not counting whitespace) - intended to help users of print volumes locate the entry

+ line in file (counting whitespace) - intended to help users of this digital copy locate the entry

+ reignYear/lunarMonth

+ ganzhiDay

+ year (Gregorian calendar)

+ filename

 -Note: Uses formatting to recognize structure - depends heavily on start of line (i.e. regex "^")